 The music sounds better

 Thank you for letting me guide you to the processing during recording.
 I hope my writing will inspire you and lead you not only to improve the sound quality but also the recording experience.
 You are warmly welcome for a tape recording session with me here at Astia-studio.
 Working with tape is fast and the sound quality will be a very pleasant surprise.
 Have you read my You Must Be A World-class Virtuoso To Record On Tape – And 4 Other Myths About Tape Recording yet?

 If this post was helpful, please share it on social media.
 This way you will help your friends to benefit from the information.

 I cannot wait to reply your questions and comments so please do leave them below.
-I recommend checking the frequently asked questions about tape recording here and my other blog posts here.
-You can contact me privately here.
+I recommend checking the frequently asked questions about tape recording here.
+You can contact me privately by clicking here.
 I share special sound tips, that I do not share on this blog, only with my inner circle.
 You too can be in my inner circle by clicking here.
 Thank you very much and all the very best!

 Astia-studio is a full analog recording studio located in eastern Finland with 25 years of experience.
 Bands and artists from all over the world including USA and the furthest corner of Russia, Vladivostok have arrived to us for tape recording sessions.